 Janet Graham - Janet Graham is a Trustee of the REIT.
 Since August 2002, Ms. Graham has been a Managing Director of IQ Alliance Incorporated, a Toronto-based real estate advisory services firm.
 Prior to joining IQ Alliance Incorporated, Ms. Graham was an independent consultant for a number of years, delivering real estate related financial advisory services to major corporate clients.
 Prior to March 1996, Ms. Graham held senior positions at a Canadian chartered bank and its affiliated investment bank for 15 years specializing in corporate finance and corporate lending to real estate and other companies.
-Ms. Graham is also a member of the Board of Directors of Crystal River Capital, Inc., a public Maryland corporation and a member of the Board of Directors of Toronto Waterfront Revitalization Corporation, a corporation without share capital and of the Canadian Urban Institute, a Canadian non-profit organization.
+Ms. Graham is also a member of the Board of Directors of Crystal River Capital, Inc., a public Maryland corporation and a member of the Board of Directors of Toronto Waterfront Revitalization Corporation, a corporation without share capital.
 Ms. Graham holds a Bachelor of Applied Science from Guelph University and a Master of Business Administration from York University and is a chartered accountant.

 John van Haastrecht - John van Haastrecht is a Trustee of the REIT.
-Mr. van Haastrecht is currently the President of Vanreal Ltd., an operator and developer of commercial retail shopping centres that was founded by Mr. van Haastrecht in 2001.
+Mr. van Haastrecht is a Chartered Director and is currently the President of Vanreal Ltd., an operator and developer of commercial retail shopping centres that was founded by Mr. van Haastrecht in 2001.
 Prior to that, Mr. van Haastrecht was a trustee and the President and Chief Executive Officer of Morguard Real Estate Investment Trust, a publicly traded real estate investment trust.
-In addition to his business activities, Mr. van Haastrecht also serves on the Board of the Royal Military College Foundation.
+In addition to his business activities, Mr. van Haastrecht is also President of the Board of the Royal Military College Foundation.
 Mr. van Haastrecht graduated from the Royal Military College with an Applied Science Degree.

-Timothy Unwin - Tim Unwin is a Trustee of the REIT.
-Mr. Unwin is counsel to Blake, Cassels & Graydon LLP.
+Timothy Unwin - Timothy Unwin was a Trustee of the REIT until February 27, 2009.
+Mr. Unwin is a partner Emeritus at Blake, Cassels & Graydon LLP in Toronto.
+He has worked as a corporate and securities lawyer.
 Prior to 2008 he was the firm's U.S. Managing Partner, working out of its New York office.
 Previously, Mr. Unwin was the Managing Partner of Blakes' first international office in London, England.
-Mr. Unwin holds a Bachelor of Commerce degree from Dalhousie University and a Bachelor of Laws degree from the University of Toronto and has been awarded the ICD.D designation by ICD Corporate Governance College, Rotman School of Management, University of Toronto.
+Mr. Unwin is a graduate of the director's education program at the Institute of Corporate Directors at the Rotman School of Management, University of Toronto and is an institute certified director (ICD.D).
+Mr. Unwin holds a Bachelor of Commerce degree from Dalhousie University and a Bachelor of Laws degree from the University of Toronto.
+Mr. Unwin is a member and immediate past Chairman of the board of directors of the Toronto Community Foundation and is a director of CAB effective February 27, 2009.

 Richard J. Zarzeczny - Richard J. Zarzeczny is a Trustee of the REIT and a director of CAB.
 Since 1984, Mr. Zarzeczny has been president of Canadian Enerdata Limited, an energy and economic consulting firm specializing in oil and gas industry analysis and price forecasting.
 He is also publisher/editor of the Canadian Gas Price Reporter, the industry benchmark for Canadian natural gas prices and price indices.
-Mr. Zarzeczny also serves as a director of Strategic Energy Fund, Endev Energy Inc. and several corporations in the Sentry Select and NCE Resources Group.
 Mr. Zarzeczny graduated from Simon Fraser University in 1980 with a Master of Arts degree in Economics specializing in econometrics and in 1975 received a Master of Arts degree in Mathematics from the University of Regina.